msafdaar/manager-keyboard-navigation-extension/readme.md

 ## Why It Does That

 Default navigation in Manager.io requires frequent mouse usage to switch sections via the sidebar.
-This extension streamlines daily accounting workflows by providing a fast command line interface that handles route jumping, search parameter passing.
+This extension streamlines daily accounting workflows by providing a keyboard based interface that handles route jumping, search parameter passing.

 ## How to Load It